 Q: What is the housing like in Portland?

 A: Portland is both a delightful and safe city in which to live.
 The hospital is located in a residential district and many of the residents live in homes/apartments within walking distance of the hospital.
 Rural and smaller coastal communities with affordable housing are only 15-20 minutes away, for those who like to live outside the city.
-Maine Medical Center pays a very competitive salary.
-This, in addition to the relatively modest cost of living, means that many residents are able to afford to purchase condominiums or homes.
-Learn more about Life in Portland here.
+Maine Medical Center pays a competitive salary compared to the cost of living.

 Q: What about benefits and vacations?

 A: Our residents' salaries have consistently been above the 75th percentile.
 On top of this we offer a benefits package including medical, dental, and disability care, malpractice insurance, and life insurance.
-Each resident receives 21 vacation days each year plus 5 days off at either Thanksgiving or Christmas.
+Each resident receives 21 vacation days each year.
 The department also provides educational funds for our residents so they can attend meetings and/or buy textbooks or journals.
-The Med-Peds program also pays for resident membership in the American Academy of Pediatrics (AAP) and the American College of Physicians (ACP).
+The Med-Peds program also pays for resident membership in the American Academy of Pediatrics (AAP) and the American College of Physicians (ACP) – includes PREP and MKSAP.

 Q: Are meals provided to me?

 A: Residents pay for their own meals from one of our two in-hospital food venues, the Impressions Café (cafeteria) and the Pavilion Grill.
 The food from the cafeteria is very inexpensive and there is a wide variety of food between the two venues with an emphasis on steering people towards healthy options.
 Each program is different in how they choose to distribute “meal” money.
 Based on inpatient blocks each program is allocated money that they can then use to help support resident wellness.
 Our program provides meals for Med-Peds didactics, monthly meetings, journal clubs, winter get together, etc.

 Q: Are residents happy?